The National Gardens Scheme

 No fixed amount is set, and more than one bursary may be awarded in a particular year.
 It is envisaged that the maximum amount awarded would not normally exceed £5,000, but smaller project proposals are equally welcome.

-Applications are considered annually in February, and the closing date for 2013 applications has now passed.
+Applications are considered annually in February, and the closing date for next year’s applications is 31st December.